-In fiscal year 2023-24, SB1 Planning Formula Funds will support staff efforts to make updates to the Equity Priority Communities (formerly referred to as Communities of Concern) framework used in current and future Plan Bay Area iterations, as well as by MTC/ABAG and partners for funding and operations purposes.
+- Tackling the Climate Crisis Transition to a Clean Energy, Resilient Future - Equity and Justice 40 in Transportation Planning - Complete Streets - Public Involvement - Strategic Highway Network (STRAHNET)/U.S. Department of Defense (DOD) - Federal Land Management Agency (FLMA) Coordination - Planning and Environment Linkages (PEL) - Data in Transportation Planning purposes.
 SB 1 Planning Formula Funds will also support overall project management duties for the long-range regional plan, as well as staff efforts to develop off-model calculators to calculate the emission-reduction benefits of key climate-related strategies included in Plan Bay Area 2050+ to achieve emissions reductions targets set by the state.
-Additionally, SB1 will support updating the Growth Geographies for Plan Bay Area 2050+, which will include evaluating submissions from local jurisdictions to establish new, or modify the boundaries of existing, Priority Development Areas (PDAs).
-The new Growth Geographies will be presented to MTC/ABAG for adoption and incorporated into the Regional Growth Framework for Plan Bay Area 2050+.
+Additionally, SB1 will support updating the Growth Geographies for Plan Bay Area 2050+, which will include evaluating submissions from local jurisdictions to establish new, or modify the boundaries of existing,